ShaneCan/myblog/content/authors/admin/_index.md

 title: Tianxiong Zhang ， 張天雄
 ---

-I graduated from Inner Mongolia University of Technology in 2017 with a bachelor degree in transportation, I went to the Civil Aviation Flight University of China to pursue a master's degree, supervised by Professor Xinping Zhu, and will graduate in July 2024.
+I graduated from Inner Mongolia University of Technology in 2017 with a bachelor degree in transportation, then I went to the Civil Aviation Flight University of China to pursue a master's degree, supervised by Professor Xinping Zhu, and will graduate in July 2024.
 I am passionate about the transportation industry and enjoy riding all types of transportation and using various simulation software to simulate transportation systems.
 In addition, I like to study the use of computer vision aspects to solve safety problems in transportation.
 {style="text-align: justify;"}